lpattersonn/PlantReminder/README.md

    ```sh
    yarn add axios
    ```
-3. Install NPM packages
+3. Install NPM packages.
    ```sh
    npm i
    ```
-4. In your terminal while in the cloned project enter the following command
+4. In your terminal while in the cloned project enter the following command.
    ```sh
    dotnet run
    ```